Lake Lanier’s water level is on the rise with recent rains.

 The bass are often there, even when you may not see tell-tale arcs or wavy lines.

 Not every ditch channel will hold active fish.
 Be prepared to move around a lot until you locate the best areas.

-In addition to vertically fishing spoons or dropshot rigs, we have been having some good luck casting jigs up into shallow water and stairstepping them down steeper banks where rock, clay or sunken brush is located.
+In addition to vertically-fishing spoons or dropshot rigs, we have been having some good luck casting jigs in shallower water and stair-stepping them down steeper banks where rock, clay or sunken brush is located.

 If fishing deep is not your deal, then there have also been some decent fish relating to docks from 15-30 feet deep.

 The best docks will be located close to deeper water where the bass can easily move from shallow to deep throughout the day.

 Use 1/8 Gamakatsu Alien Head rigged with either a Big Bites Shakin’ Squirrel or a Lanier Baits Straight Tail Fruity Worm.